Arenas & Skating

 Indoor public skating

-Indoor public skating season runs from October to March (start and end dates subject to change) at the Elksentre or Kopar Memorial arenas.
-Programs are run by North Edge Ice Sports.
+Indoor public skating season runs from October to March (start and end dates subject to change) at the Elksentre and Kopar Memorial arenas.
+Programs run by YMCA BC.

 Drop-in hockey

 Drop-in hockey season runs from October to March (start and end dates subject to change) at Kin 2.
 Players must be 19 years of age or older.
-Programs are run by North Edge Ice Sports.
+Programs run by YMCA BC.

 Our arenas